wolfaherd/SimpleCMakeDemo/README.md

 ### step2:
 >    read README.md and follow
->    if not have README.md run cmake-build.sh or cmake-build.bat
+>    if not have README.md directly run cmake-build.sh or cmake-build.bat